DitisAlex/HAN-OOSE-Prediction-Model-FrontEnd/docs/onderzoek-sqlite/readme.md

 | predicted_on   | text      | :white_check_mark: |
 | predicted_date | text      | :white_check_mark: |
 | prediction     | real      | :white_check_mark: |

+## Conclusion

+In conclusing, SQLite is a really light weight SQL database that uses almost the exact same commands as SQL.
+Using Python with SQLite is really easy and doesn't even require installing anything more than Flask itself.
+There are some issues like commiting multiple things at once, which is impossible but for our single threaded application that shouldn't be a big issue.